 The Aquatic Resources Education Center, operated by the Division of Fish and Wildlife, focuses on wetlands, fishing and other aquatic education themes.

-The boardwalk trail and fishing ponds are still open to the public, but no restroom facilities are available.
+The boardwalk trail and fishing ponds are open to the public, but no restroom facilities are available.
 Please wear a mask and maintain proper distancing.
-If you go fishing, you must have a 2020 Delaware fishing license and fish only in the two designated fishing ponds.
+If you go fishing, you must have a Delaware fishing license and fish only in the two designated fishing ponds.
+The Center now offers a virtual version of the Eco-Explorers field trip program.

 Aquatic Resources Education Center